sokolj1/minimal-mistakes/_posts/2018-08-24-Communicating-Data-Stories.md

 > There is a little girl living on a farm in Kansas, **and** her life is boring, **but** one day a tornado sweeps her away to the land of Oz, **therefore** she must undertake a journey to find her way home.

 Simple, concise, and gets the main message of the movie across in a single sentence.
 Extremely powerful.
-Once you create this  template for a PowerPoint presentation for your day job or a semester long research paper, it is easy to reference this as a roadmap to a cohesive idea that you want the audience to take away from your findings.
+Once you create this  template for a PowerPoint presentation for your day job or a semester long research paper, it is easy to reference your ABT template as a roadmap to a single cohesive idea that you want the audience to take away from your findings.